-Period bloating is quite different to GI tract bloating - the causes are normally due to hormone swings.
+Period bloating is quite different to GI tract bloating - the causes are normally due to hormone swings which result in hormonal bloating.
 That being said, your period can actually cause GI tract (trapped gas) bloating as it speeds up and slows down GI tract movement - this is caused by hormone changes in the body.

 Period bloating in the stomach is completely common and you should not have to worry about it - it is however immensely uncomfortable.

 Period bloat is caused by fluctuations in progesterone and oestrogen which cause the body to retain more water and salt - this is important.
 Now we know WHAT is causing period bloating, we simply need to fix two things:

 2) Lower the amount of salt

 5 Tips: How To Get Rid Of Period Bloating

 As mentioned above, period bloating is different to gas related bloating but, just like gas related bloating, there are some easy natural remedies we can use to get rid of it quickly.

 Simply put, we need to solve the water and salt retention issue in the body - if we fix that, then we fix the period bloating!
 So, here are our top tips on getting rid of period bloating.

 No, not “go on a diet” - diet as in what you eat during these days.
 We know that salt is high in the body at this time so we want to do two things, eat less salt and actively reduce the amount of salt in the body.